Hybrid Beamforming and Adaptive RF Chain Activation for Uplink Cell-Free Millimeter-Wave Massive MIMO Systems: Introduction

 \end{itemize}

-{We note that an RF chain-selection (RFS) scheme is introduced in \cite{kaushik2019dynamic} for the conventional small-cell mmWave massive MIMO system.
+We note that an RF chain-selection (RFS) scheme is introduced in \cite{kaushik2019dynamic} for the conventional small-cell mmWave massive MIMO system.
 The RFS scheme and our proposed ARFA scheme are similar in exploiting a reduced number of RF chains for power reduction.
 However, the contributions in our work are novel in the following aspects.
 First, the number of active RF chains at the base station in the conventional small-cell system, which is a single integer, is optimized in the RFS scheme by solving the EE-optimization problem \cite{kaushik2019dynamic}.
 In contrast, we consider the \cfmimo system, and the numbers of active RF chains at numerous APs are jointly optimized by maximizing the system's total achievable throughput.
 This results in unequal numbers of active RF chains at the APs, and an AP can even deactivate all RF chains, leading to significant power reduction.
 Second, \cite{kaushik2019dynamic} focuses on optimizing the number of RF chains at the transmitter rather than at the receiver to avoid the nontrivial integer programming problem.
 Our work fills in this hole by optimizing the numbers of active RF chains at the receivers, which are the APs in the uplink of \cfmimo systems.
-Because of these systematic differences, the algorithm presented in \cite{kaushik2019dynamic} cannot be leveraged for our proposed ARFA scheme, which thus requires novel algorithms as presented in Section IV.}
+Because of these systematic differences, the algorithm presented in \cite{kaushik2019dynamic} cannot be leveraged for our proposed ARFA scheme, which thus requires novel algorithms as presented in Section IV.

-The remainder of this paper is organized as follows: Section II introduces the system and channel models, whereas Section III describes the C-HBF and SC-HBF schemes.
-In Section IV, three low-complexity ARFA algorithms are presented and the power consumption of the proposed ARFA scheme is analyzed.
-Section V presents simulation results, and the conclusion follows in Section VI.
+The remainder of this paper is organized as follows: Section \ref{sec_model} introduces the system and channel models, whereas Section \ref{sec_HBF} describes the {D-HBF and SC-HBF} schemes.
+In Section \ref{sec_ARFA}, low-complexity ARFA algorithms are presented, and the power consumption of the proposed ARFA scheme is analyzed in Section \ref{sec_power}.
+Section \ref{sec_sim_result} presents simulation results, and the conclusion follows in Section \ref{sec_conclusion}.